Museum of the Undocumented

 I recently asked a history museum if they were interested in doing an exhibition on the contributions, struggles, and joys of the undocumented community.
 I never head back from them.
 So this series is dedicated to remembering those who daily face exploitation, stereotyping, uncertainty and undervaluing in a land (North Carolina) that is writing laws to allow them to work in the fields and retirement homes but which raises the college tuition on their undocumented children.
 A place that may yet choose to remember them.

-Check out more photos from this series at Help: Hidden Work, Hidden Lives, an exhibition at NC A&T State University.
+These works and more were part of a solo show I had at NC A&T University in Greensboro, NC.
+Check out more photos from this series at Help: Hidden Work, Hidden Lives, an exhibition at NC A&T State University, birthplace of the Civil Rights Sit-In Movement.

 " A man who was killed in an industrial accident involving a wood chipper has been identified by authorities.